elan-ev/bbb_coturn/README.md

 This role can configure firewalld or ufw for coturn.
 However, you have to tell it so explicitely by either setting `configure_for_firewalld` or `configure_for_ufw` to `true`.

+### Additional Hardening

+To prevent relaying traffic to other servers than your BigBlueButton nodes, you can set `allowed_peer_ips` to the IPs of your BigBlueButton nodes (or `allowed_peer_hosts` for the fqdns of the hosts to dig for them).

 ### TLS

 By default, tls is configured and thus you should check if the default variables make sense for your setup.